A closer look at China Pharma Holdings Inc. (CPHI) is warranted

-A share of China Pharma Holdings Inc. (AMEX:CPHI) closed at $0.11 per share on Friday, up from $0.10 day before.
-While China Pharma Holdings Inc. has overperformed by 6.98%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, CPHI fell by -73.49%, with highs and lows ranging from $0.53 to $0.08, whereas the simple moving average fell by -42.39% in the last 200 days.
+The share price of China Pharma Holdings Inc. (AMEX:CPHI) fell to $0.10 per share on Friday from $0.10.
+While China Pharma Holdings Inc. has underperformed by -2.19%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, CPHI fell by -72.82%, with highs and lows ranging from $0.53 to $0.08, whereas the simple moving average fell by -43.67% in the last 200 days.

 Sponsored